ReZeroE/Discord-AI-Bot/README.md

 I've also tried the multi-regression models that are generally used for data evalution/prediction and it did not work very well in this case.

 There are three neuron layers written in the program but only two of which are active at the moment.
-I've ran several tests testing out what variation/combination in the number of neuron layers, number of neuron each layer, epoch, and batch-size would do to the accuracy of the learning process and found that these values result in the highest accuracy with the best efficiency for the given input.
+I've ran multiple tests calibrating the following values for the best accuracy and efficiency with the given input (json):
+ 1. Neuron Layers
+ 2. Neuron Each Layer
+ 3. Epoch + Batch-size

+ The values I've implements are of the best accuracy and efficiency as of right now.

 - Neuron number can be changed on: `net = tflearn.fully_connected(net, 16)`
 - Epoch and batch-size can be edited on: `model.fit(training, output, n_epoch=2000, batch_size=10, show_metric=True)`

+**Following modules are used for deep-learning**
+- numpy (version==1.19.5)
-- Tensorflow version 1.13.2 required.
+- Tensorflow (version==1.13.2) -> Required
+- tflearn (verions==0.5.0)
+- nltk (veriosn==3.5)
+- pickle

 Note: Program will not re-learn unless the previous learning data has been erased.